KyleBenson/ride/README.md

 If you're using ONOS as your controller, which is our suggested default for the SdnTopology, make sure that your ONOS instance is up and running properly.
 If it's not using the default port (8181), you'll need to set that manually in your configurations.

 We recommend installing ONOS from the tarball rather than from scratch (building from source), which the troubleshooting steps below relate to.

+NOTE: just use version 1.11.1 as it seems far more stable than the ones that caused the issues below!

 Sometimes ONOS just stops working properly... it might start, but the web server is not accessible and just keeps responding with NOT_FOUND.
 I'm unsure why, but reinstalling ONOS seems to help.
 Do `onos-kill; onos-uninstall; mvn clean; onos-build; onos-install` to reinstall it one step at a time.